MaSander/FDF/README.md

 How to run:
-install this git 'https://github.com/42Paris/minilibx-linux' in root with name 'mlx\_linuux'
+install this git 'https://github.com/42Paris/minilibx-linux' in root with name 'mlx\_linux'

 run 'make'